Anne6645/personality_analysis/README.md

 First, we update prediction model on Topic1 for inner update(Support).
 At this update process, model parameter before update is recorded and model parameter after update is recorded as well.
 The two paramter is used to calculate task_gradient

 Then update model on Target4 (Query).
-We use query loss to calculate grad on the model paramter.
-The is called 'meta grad'
+We use query loss to calculate grad on the model parameter.
+This is called 'meta grad'

 Task_gradient and meta_grad is used to calculate domain_similarity